 Spending on fundraising therefore usually cannot be reported as spending on charitable activities on the annual information return charities must file.

-Also, the Canada Revenue Agency has suggested guidelines about how much can be spent on fundraising in relation to the money it brings in.
+Also, the CRA has suggested guidelines about how much can be spent on fundraising in relation to the money it brings in.
 There are also guidelines about certain fundraising practises, such as paying commissions to professional fundraisers.

 Finally, charities raising money through lotteries, bingos, charity casinos and other similar activities should make sure they follow any provincial rules on these activities.
 In Quebec, the government agency responsible is the Régie des alcools, des courses et des jeux.